Cyanilux

 Breakdown

 In order to create these fog effects, we need to sample the depth texture from the camera.
-Shadergraph has a Scene Depth node which will handle this as well as the conversions for us.
-By using the Eye sampling mode it will output the linear depth in terms of eye (aka view) space units.
+Shader Graph includes a Scene Depth node which will handle this as well as the conversions into appropiate units for us.
+By using the Eye sampling mode it will output the “linear depth” in terms of metres/units from the camera plane.
 If you aren’t familiar with the node, you can read more in the Depth post.

-With these to depth values, we can now move onto producing the fog shaders.
+With both of these to depth values, we can move on to creating the fog plane shaders.

 Example 1 (Simple)

 We can Subtract the two depth values to obtain the difference in depth between the object’s surface and the scene depth.
-The further apart these two depth values are, the larger the output value is, producing a fog effect.
+This produces a value of 0 at the surface, and increasing values the further apart these two depth values are - producing the fog effect.

-Before we plug that into the alpha, it would be good if we could control the density of the fog somehow.
-We can do this by using a Multiply node (or Divide, if you prefer to use density values like 2 or 3 instead of 0.5 and 0.33).
-We should also put the output into a Saturate node, to clamp values to be between 0 and 1, as values larger than 1 may produce very bright artifacts – especially when using bloom post processing.
+However before we plug that into the alpha, we can do additional calculations to control the density of the fog by using a Multiply node (or Divide if you prefer to use density values like 2 or 3 instead of 0.5 and 0.33, though dividing may be a slightly more expensive operation than multiplication)

 Example 2 (Accurate)